 Microsoft Teams was introduced in 2017 as a unified communication and collaboration platform, helping businesses and organizations get things done.
 Microsoft leveraged the company’s existing Office software experience and created a unified experience between Teams, Office 365, and Skype for Business.
 However, as with all software, things don’t always go according to plan.
 If you’re having Microsoft Teams issues, here’s how to fix some of the most common problems.

-- Glitch: Teams only shows older messages and threads
+- Bug: Teams only shows older messages and threads